steevenakintilo/TwitterGiveawayBot/README.md

 Link to download pip: https://pip.pypa.io/en/stable/installation/

-You also need to download google chrome and the chromedriver link to the version of your chrome (which can be seen on Help button then about chrome button)

 Link to download google chrome: https://www.google.com/intl/fr_fr/chrome/

 Link to download the chromedriver: https://chromedriver.chromium.org/downloads

-Then Unzip the chromedriver on the same path of this code

 Download all the modules required for the bot to work using this command: